Definition of Hyperventilation and Its PhysiologyBy Dr. Artour Rakhimov, Alternative Health Educator and Author - Last updated on August 9, 2018

-How to define hyperventilation?
-The most common medical definition of hyperventilation is: Hyperventilation (or overbreathing) is the state of breathing that is faster and/or deeper than normal.
+Hyperventilation (or overbreathing) is defined as a physiological state of breathing at rest that is faster and/or deeper than normal.
 This mechanical definition of hyperventilation is based on calculations of normal minute ventilation (which is 6 L/min at rest for a 70-kg man) and can be found in many sources (Wikipedia, National Institute of Health, WebMD, and many medical textbooks).
 Although this hyperventilation definition works in most situations, it is not suitable for some cases described below.

 In contrast, Dr. Buteyko's definition of hyperventilation (or what he implied in relation to hyperventilation) is based on the pathological physiological effects that are caused by reduced CO2 levels in the alveoli of the lungs due to hyperventilation.